-As a general rule, replace all gaskets, o-rings, and lip seals at each servicing regardless of their apparent condition.
+As a general rule, replace all gaskets and packing seals at each servicing regardless of their apparent condition.
 These parts are usually less expensive than the labor costs and downtime incurred if the pump has to be serviced a second time to stop a leak.

 The parts subject to wear should be examined for obvious wear and corrosion.
 This includes bearings, shafts, gears, cases, and endplates.
-Measurements should be made and compared to the dimensions shown in Section 3.8.
+Measurements should be made and compared to the dimensions shown in Section 3.9.
 Replace any parts that are worn beyond the limit shown.

 If the pump is used exclusively in an abrasive application or high viscosity application, you may be able to extend the life of the gears or case.
-If the gears show heavy wear on only one side of the tooth, very little wear on the ends and O.D., the gears can be turned over, end-for-end, in the pump.
-This will put the previously unworn sides of the gear teeth in contact.
-Similarly, if your pump has a case with straight through ports and it is worn on the inlet side only, the case can be turned around and used again.
+If a case with straight through ports is worn on the inlet side only, the case can be turned around and used again.